sparkflows/sparkflows-docs/docs/tutorials/data-engineering/remove-duplicate-rows.rst

 Print the Results
 ------------------

-It print the results after Removing Duplicate Rows.
+It prints the result after removing Duplicate Rows.

 Processor Configuration